rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 But we know where this man comes from, and when the Christ appears, no one will know where he comes from. ^0727

-So Jesus proclaimed, as he taught in the temple, You know me, and you know where I come from.
+So Jesus proclaimed, as he taught in the temple, You know me, and you know where I come from?
 But I have not come of my own accord.
 He who sent me is true, and him you do not know. ^0728

 I know him, for I come from him, and he sent me. ^0729